javaparser/javaparser/README.md

 I would absolutely love every possible kind of contributions: if you have questions, ideas, need help or want to propose a change just open an issue.
 Pull-requests are greatly appreciated.

-Thanks to Malte Langkabel, Ayman Abdelghany, Evan Rittenhouse, Rachel Pau, Pavel Eremeev, Simone Basso, Rafael Vargas, Christophe Creeten and Fred Lefévère-Laoide for their contributions!
+Thanks to Malte Langkabel, Ayman Abdelghany, Evan Rittenhouse, Rachel Pau, Pavel Eremeev, Simone Basso, Rafael Vargas, Christophe Creeten, Fred Lefévère-Laoide, and Genadz Batsyan for their contributions!

 The project has been created by [Federico Tomassetti](https://tomassetti.me) and it is currently co-maintained by the JavaParser team.